SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 -o: name of the outputformat
 ```

 Note! this step is quite time-consuming.
-I have run this for you before so we do not have to wait 3-5 hours to complete each of seven mappings.
+I have run this for you before so we do not have to wait 3-5 hours to complete each of three mappings.
 I have created a folder from where you can call all the BAM files `/data/genomics/workshops/smsc_2024/BAMS`

 ## Check the bamfiles
 To see the structure of the bam file, you can do in the terminal: